firmai/atspy/README.md

 # Automated Time Series Models in Python (AtsPy)

 Automate the development of sophisticated state of the art time series models to forecast the future values of a data series based on its historical patterns.
-More than ten state of the art models are developed to give the best possible prediction performance.
+More than ten advanced time series prediction models are developed to give the best possible prediction performance.
 Solve problems like sales forecasting, production estimation, product demand, staff optimisation, inventory management and more.

 #### Install
 ```